 Shinta Mani Club was established first, and is a small, intimate hotel with only 39 rooms.
 Shinta Mani Resort is a sister property and was established in 2013 when it was renovated from what was originally another larger hotel next door.

 With its bigger size and 62 rooms, Shinta Many Resort tends to cater to larger groups, while I prefer the smaller Shinta Mani Club.

-I also found out that the hotel’s location was perfect for visitors.
-Located in the tree-lined, leafy Old French Quarter, on the same road as the Royal Gardens, Shinta Mani Club is easy walking distance or short tuk tuk ride to the raucous night market, is just around the corner from Siem Reap’s popular upscale social hub the lovely FCC hotel / restaurant / bar., and a 5-minute ride to the not-to-be missed Angkor National Museum, filled with spectacular Khmer sculptures and ancient treasures.
+I also found out that the hotel’s location was perfect for visitors to Seam Riep.
+Located in the tree-lined, leafy Old French Quarter, on the same road as the Royal Gardens, Shinta Mani Club is easy walking distance or short tuk tuk ride to the raucous, blaring night market, is just around the corner from Siem Reap’s popular upscale social hub the lovely FCC hotel / restaurant / bar., and a 5-minute ride to the not-to-be missed Angkor National Museum, filled with spectacular Khmer sculptures and ancient treasures.
 All of it makes for a most comfortable, convenient visit to Angkor Wat.

 The only element lacking was more time to see more temples and explore more around the area.
 But hey, Angkor’s miles and miles temples have been there for centuries and aren’t going anywhere.
-There’s plenty to see and do for another visit.
+And archeologists are still discovering more sites that were previously unknown.
+There’s plenty to see and do for another visit!

 Have you been to Angkor Wat?
 Was your experience as hot as mine?